WA Virtual Emergency Department

 Feedback

-Feedback on your experience with WAVED (as a patient, family member, carer or aged care staff member) is welcomed to improve service delivery and aid communication.
-Feedback can be provided through an online WAVED survey (external site).
+Feedback on your experience with WAVED (as a patient, family member, carer or aged care staff member) is welcomed to assist with continued service improvement.

 Project updates